kops-astra/kops-astra.github.io/_posts/2024-05-24-how-to-build-a-firmware.md

 __.bss Segment:__ Uninitialized data starts at the end of the data segment and contains all global variables and static variables that are initialized to zero or do not have explicit initialization in source code. <br>
 __stack Segment:__ The stack data segment stores temporary data like local variables and return addresses. <br>
 __heap Segment:__ Dynamic data storage. <br>

 The final output of assembler is an object file, to better understand what's going to happen in the next stage, we have to know what exactly inside that object file. <br>

-__Code and data__ is .text,.data,.rodata,.bss, stack, heap section that forms the part of the code which you have written.
+__Code and data__ is .text,.data,.rodata,.bss, stack, heap section that forms the part of the code which you have written. <br>
-__Symbol table__ is used to store all variable names and their attributes.
+__Symbol table__ is used to store all variable names and their attributes. <br>
-__Debug info__ section that has the mapping between the original source code and the information needed by the debugger.
+__Debug info__ section that has the mapping between the original source code and the information needed by the debugger. <br>
-__Exports section__ contains global symbols either functions or variables.
+__Exports section__ contains global symbols either functions or variables. <br>
-__Imports section__ contains symbol names that are needed from other object files.
+__Imports section__ contains symbol names that are needed from other object files. <br>
 Exports, imports, and symbol table sections are used by the linker during linking stage.

 ## 4. Linking: